RandomcodeDev/chifir-engine/design/style.typ

 = Engine coding style
-The engine is written in C++14 with no STL and no C runtime.
+The engine is written in C++14 with no STL and (almost) no C runtime.
 This comes with some advantages, but plenty of disadvantages as well.
 #table(
   columns: 2,